Bart Horsten: BRDC British F3 Championship

 For 2021, Horsten announced that he would be returning to British F3, partnering Reece Ushijima and Sebastian Alvarez at Hitech GP.
-The Australian started his season off with two points finishes and a retirement, which came when fighting for the race lead with Brit Ayrton Simmons, at the Brands Hatch circuit.
+He started his season off with two points finishes and a retirement, which came when fighting for the race lead with Brit Ayrton Simmons, at the Brands Hatch circuit.
 Horsten would score his first podium of the season in race 1 of the following round at Silverstone, setting the fastest lap in addition.
-At the fourth round of the season Horsten achieved two pole positions, but was unable to capitalise on his starting position, finishing races one and two in 5th and 4th.
+At the fourth round of the season, Horsten achieved two pole positions, but was unable to capitalise on his starting position, finishing races one and two in fifth and fourth.
 Horsten would have to wait until the reversed-grid race at the sixth round of the campaign to score his second podium, finishing third after having started from ninth place on the grid.
 After initial second-placed Branden Lee Oxley was disqualified for causing a collision, Horsten was promoted to second.
 At the penultimate round at Oulton Park he would finish second in race two, closing the gap to his rivals in the fight for second place in the standings before the season finale at Donington Park.
 Horsten would be unable to capitalize, ending up sixth in the standings.